DOSull/Spatial-Data-Science/README.md

 If you cannot complete an assignment or sit a test or examination, refer to [Aegrotats](https://www.victoria.ac.nz/home/study/exams-and-assessments/aegrotat)

 ### Lecture and lab schedule
-Lectures are in AM 105 from 12-1 on Tuesdays and Thursdays.
+Lectures are in LT102 Murphy from 1:10-2 on Tuesdays and Fridays.

-Lab sessions are in KK 217 and 218 from 12-1:50 on Fridays (starting week 2).
+Lab sessions are in KK 216 from 10-11:50 on Thursdays.

 ### Contact details
 Both David O'Sullivan and Andy Rae will attend the lab sessions, which other than urgent cases is probably the best way to contact us.